NeurAI-Lab/SCoMMER/README.md

 # SCoMMER
-Official Repository for Sparse Coding in a Dual Memory System for Lifelong Learning
+Official Repository for the AAAI'23 paper [Sparse Coding in a Dual Memory System for Lifelong Learning](https://arxiv.org/pdf/2301.05058.pdf)

 We extended the [CLS-ER](https://github.com/NeurAI-Lab/CLS-ER) repo with our method